SpinnerX/asm_demos.x86/README.md

 ## Description

-AT&T X86 Assembly
+x86 Assembly using the AT&T syntax\
 Welcome to Asm_Demos!

 Asm demos are where you can learn x86 the AT&T syntax.
 Going from fundamentals to learning how to use function calls to C functions.
 Including understanding of utilizing AT&T X86 assembly syntax, in the asm_demos.
 Included are basic demos, and examples that demonstrate how these syntaxes work.
 Which are to focus on being familiar with using assembly.
-If your new to x86, this could give you a helping hand
+If your new to x86, this could give you a helping hand\

 Reference resource links are below.